 People are motivated by different things: My husband will do almost anything for a synthesizer or drum machine; I have a friend who wants to take July off every year, pick her kids up from school every day, and be able to take afternoon baths when she wants.
 Here are some incentives that make my job worth it to me:

 - Being paid well for my work (duh).

 - Having my “right people” reach out and want to work with me.

 - A good mix of clients and projects, which means I’m not bored.

 - Tax write-offs for books, movies, and work travel.

 - Spontaneous coffee/lunch dates and days off.
 I’m stealing afternoon baths, too.

 - The freedom to work remotely and/or take extended time off.
-I worked in Portland for a month last year.
-I’m hoping for Paris this year.
+I worked in Portland for a month one year.
+I’d like to try Paris soon as well.

 - Building wealth, not debt.
 Having my own travel savings account.

 People are very important to me, but as an introvert who works at home, it’s sometimes easier to keep my own company.
 As my husband likes to say, “You love you.”
 He’s right, I kinda do!